 This macro instruction may be used to define the Liberty/Soft ROPES interface options.
 If this macro statement is present, it directs ROPES to send the report output associated with this FCB to the Liberty/Soft print manager for CICS.

 An example of the format for this control statement appears below:

-ROPESFRM TYPE=LSDEF,
+ROPESFRM TYPE=LSDEF, LSMODE=F, LSPROJ=INVENTRY, LSPAGE=STOCKRPT, LSUSER=FRED1, LSDESC='Stock Levels Report', where:

-LSMODE = F, LSPROJ = INVENTRY, LSPAGE = STOCKRPT, LSUSER = FRED1, LSDESC = 'Stock Levels Report', LSSTAT1 = 1, LSSTAT2 = 3 specifies the Liberty/Soft interface will be used to output all reports associated with this FCB to the Liberty/Soft print manager for CICS.

-TYPE = LSDEF
+TYPE=LSDEF